Aussie Gold Hunters: Parker's Trail crossover

 In 2020, season four of Gold Rush: Parker's Trail featured gold mining in the states of Victoria, Queensland, and Western Australia.
-The season saw former Aussie Gold Hunters' cast member Tyler Mahoney in a main role.
+The season saw former Aussie Gold Hunters cast member Tyler Mahoney in a main role.
 There were also guest appearances by former cast members Jake Larsen demonstrating heap leaching, as well as Ted and Lecky Mahoney teaching the process of pegging land leases.

 Reception

 The series has been a domestic and international ratings success.
-The series has been the #1 factual program on Foxtel for four consecutive years from 2017 to 2020.
-In addition, in the United Kingdom, where the series is broadcast on Quest, Aussie Gold Hunters is consistently the channel's top rating show of the week as well as frequently ranking in the top 10 of non-public broadcasting shows.
+The series was the #1 factual program on Foxtel for four consecutive years from 2017 to 2020.
+In addition, in the United Kingdom, where the series is broadcast on Quest, Aussie Gold Hunters is consistently the channel's top rating show of the week, and frequently ranks in the top 10 of non-public broadcasting shows.

 Broadcast

 As of May 2020, Aussie Gold Hunters has been broadcast in 125 countries with an estimated reach of 40 million viewers.